xmonader/letsbuildacompiler-pretty/src/tutor13_procedures.md

 Of course, so far we can  only  deal with procedures that have no parameters.
 The  procedures  can  only operate on  the  global variables  by  their  global names.
-So at this point we have the equivalent of BASIC's GOSUB construct.
-Not too bad ... after all lots of serious programs were written using GOSUBs, but we can do better, and we will.
+So at this point we have the equivalent of BASIC's `GOSUB` construct.
+Not too bad ... after all lots of serious programs were written using `GOSUB`s, but we can do better, and we will.
 That's the next step.